sthbrx/sthbrx.github.io/content/blog/2016-05-12-doubles-in-hex.markdown

 In the PowerPC architecture, the address space which can be seen by an application is known as the *effective* address space.
-We can take this and translate it into a *virtual* address which when passed through the HPT gives us a *real* address (or the hardware memory address).
+We can take this and translate it into a *virtual* address which when mapped through the HPT (hash page table) gives us a *real* address (or the hardware memory address).

 The *effective* address space is divided into 5 regions: